taichimaeda/cel-ts/CODE_OF_CONDUCT.md

 # Code of Conduct

-We want a friendly, welcoming community for everyone.
+We would like to have a professional and welcoming community for everyone.
 Please:

 - Be respectful and considerate in discussions.
 - Assume good intent and offer constructive feedback.